All of us are volunteers in APS NSW! We are motivated by our passion for Australian native plants and their habitats.

 - Sutherland volunteers at Sutherland Council's Joseph Banks Native Plants Reserve at Kareela.

 - Blue Mountains Bushcare is held at the Glenbrook Reserve on the first Saturday of each month between 9 am and 12 pm except for January and Easter.
 New volunteers are always welcome.
+This is monitored by experienced bush regeneration people and so no prior knowledge or experience is required - excellent to assist in identifying native plants and common weeds.

 Species monitoring e.g.